rdustinb/GAPy/README.md

 ## Contributors

-If you have a feature request, please feel free to add it in the GitHub repository here: https://github.com/rdustinb/fpga_code_ops/issues
-You can follow me on Twitter: @RDustinB
+If you have a feature request, [please add it!](https://github.com/rdustinb/fpga_code_ops/issues) You can follow me on Twitter: [@RDustinB](https://twitter.com/RDustinB)

 ## License

-I am using the simple MIT license for this repository as I do not intend for this code base to be closed in any way, but I'd like a simple license present.
+I am using the simple [MIT license](http://choosealicense.com) for this repository as I do not intend for this code base to be closed in any way, but I'd like a simple license present.